plone/Products.Archetypes/Products/Archetypes/docs/quickref.rst

 Storage
 -------

-There are a few basic storages available by default on Archetypes, including storages that store data using SQL.
-Here's a listing:
+There are a few basic storages available by default on Archetypes:

 AttributeStorage
   Simply stores the attributes right into the instance.